Jelle's Marble Runs: Last Marble Standing

 To celebrate the channel's 1,111,111 subscribers milestone, Last Marble Standing was announced on 21 May 2020.
 This tournament, sponsored by Arla Foods UK's Cravendale, featured six new dairy-themed teams, and included six events.
-The tournament was won by Graze of Glory, who had dominated the entire tournament by staying in first in the standings for all but one events, winning three gold medals and one silver medal in the process.
+The tournament was won by Graze of Glory, who had dominated the entire tournament by staying in first in the standings for all but one event, winning three gold medals and one silver medal in the process.